apache/ode-console/README.md

 * Ability to trigger activity recovery.

 ## Build

+To install all needed dependencies do the following:
+1. Install nodejs and npm
+1. Install Gulp via `npm i -g gulp`
+1. Install npm dependencies via `npm install` (in the working copy)
+1. Install bower dependencies via `bower install` (in the working copy)

 * `gulp` or `gulp build` to build an optimized version of your application in `/dist`
 * `gulp serve` to launch a browser sync server on your source files